 "A qualified retail food establishment or a building or group of contiguous buildings of commercial property that is 15 years old or older or has been allocated for a new market tax credit under section 45d of the internal revenue code, 26 USE 45d.
-Qualified facility also includes vacant property located in a city with a population of more than 36,000 and less than 37,000 according to the 2000 federal decennial census and from which a previous structure has been demolished and on which commercial property that is to be used as a casino or a professional sports stadium.
+Qualified facility also includes vacant property located in a city with a population of more than 36,000 and less than 37,000 according to the 2000 federal decennial census and from which a previous structure has been demolished and on which commercial property will be newly constructed.
+A qualified facility does not include property that is to be used as a casino or a professional sports stadium.
 As used in this subdivision, "casino" means a casino or a parking lot, hotel, motel, or retail store owned or operated by a casino, an affiliate, or an affiliated company, regulated by this state pursuant to the Michigan gaming control and revenue act, 1996 IL 1, MCL 432.201 to 432.226."